jeanlange/rogue/README.md

 ## What is, how to?
-We worked on building a roguelike where we print a board and there's a character that can move around on it.
+We worked on building a roguelike game where we print a board and there's a character that can move around on it.

 To run it, do `ruby rogue.rb`